sean821111/langchain/README.md

 [Reference: langchin quickstart](https://python.langchain.com/docs/get_started/quickstart)

-## application moduel
+## Application module
-docsGPT: Analysis unstructured PDF files and return panel specification in JSON representations
+* docsGPT: Analysis of unstructured PDF files and return panel specification in JSON representations
-searchGPT: Let LLM can inferecnce a sequence of question combine with searpAPI.
+* searchGPT: Let LLM can inference a sequence of questions combine with searpAPI.

-## demonstarate
+## Demonstration
 running `demo.ipynb` to see a simple demo of langchain can do.